ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 nodelist for each of them, as follows, which are then combined using the combine1 algorithm to form the result nodelist of the selector.

-> Discussion: Do we allow selectors that have their own combine1
+> Discussion (D3): Do we allow selectors that have their own combine1
 > variant, or can we always use the same?

 For each node in the list, the selector selects zero or more nodes, each of which is a descendant of the node or the node itself.

-> Discussion: Is that a common requirement?
+> Discussion (D4): Is that a common requirement?
 Or can a selector also go
 > up, or to the query Argument?

 For instance, with the Argument `{"a":[{"b":0},{"b":1},{"c":2}]}`, the